LeiWangR/leiwangr.github.io/_projects/projects.md

 <!--   * Human-related anomaly detection in surveillance videos -->
 <!--   * Research student: [Supasun Khumpraphan](https://micsupasun.github.io/) -->

+I always look for motivated and hardworking students who are interested in doing research with me.
+However, you must have good mathematical and computational skills, preferably with prior experience in machine learning and/or computer vision.
+Strong programming skills in Python, Matlab, and/or TensorFlow are a must, and hands-on deep learning know-how is important too.
+Integrity, honesty, the ability to work under pressure, and the ability to explore while following strict directions are all essential.

+<h2>Industry Research Award for Bachelor's, Honours, and Master's Students.</h2>

+I annually organize multiple industry research awards to support promising research candidates interested in my research areas.

+The Active Intelligence Research Challenge Award (Industry AIR award) was established by Lei Wang and Francis Williams to honor individuals who have demonstrated exceptional dedication, expertise, and a commitment to excellence in the field of Active Intelligence and Machine Learning.
+The awards are provided by Active Intelligence Corporation LLC.

+Industry AIR awards are granted based on merit and are not subject to quotas.

+2023-2024 awarded candicates are: Arjun Raj, Liyun Zhu, Liwen Luo, and Qixiang Chen.

+<h2>Bachelor & Honours research project</h2>

+If you are an ANU undergraduate looking for an Honors research project, please note that I usually take a maximum of 2 honors students each year (for the purpose of high-quality supervision), and 24-unit projects are preferred.

+If you are an ANU master's student looking for individual projects, you should have some research background, a good GPA, and coding abilities.
+You should also have sufficient time for research.

 <h2>Research grant / award / funding</h2>

 * Sharing early insights for more resilient communities